Surfshark vs ExpressVPN: which VPN is better?

 More VPN guides from Cybernews:

-Surfshark vs NordVPN comparison: find out which of the two is the best VPN service in the market
+Surfshark vs NordVPN comparison: find out which of the two wins

 IPVanish vs Surfshark: which one is better?

-ExpressVPN vs NordVPN comparison: two leading VPN services, but only one winner
+ExpressVPN vs NordVPN comparison: two leading VPN services, one winner

 ExpressVPN vs PIA comparison: the battle of premium VPN service providers